mulasik/wta/README.md

 6. First, the *scope* of the transformation with regards to sentences is defined.
 Depending on the *scope* the transformation is assigned to one of four classes: *in-sentence*, *cross-sentence*, *multi-sentence* and *uni-sentence*.
 An *in-sentence* transformation impacts exactly one SPSF.
 A *uni-sentence* transformation results in producing a new SEN from scratch.
 The remaining two classes always impact more than one SPSF: *cross-sentence* transformation affects parts of exactly two SPSFs.
 A *multi-sentence* transformation impacts at least three SPSFs.
 7. Next, it is identified which *segments* of SPSFs were impacted by the transformation.
 We distinguish between: *sentence beginning*, *sentence middle*, *sentence end*, and *whole sentence*.
 #### Projecting Burst Layer on Transformation Layer
-*under construction*
+*under construction, planned for the next release*
 #### Text History
-7. Each text version together with a list of *text units* and the results of projecting sentence layer on the transformation layer is stored as a *TPSF* data structure.
+8. Each text version together with a list of *text units* and the results of projecting sentence layer on the transformation layer is stored as a *TPSF* data structure.
-8. Each *TPSF* is addinitally evaluated for its *morphosyntactic relevance* to enable filtering.
+9. Each *TPSF* is addinitally evaluated for its *morphosyntactic relevance* to enable filtering.
-9. All extracted *TPSFs* constitute *text history*.
+10. All extracted *TPSFs* constitute *text history*.
 #### Extending Sentence Layer with Sentence Histories
-10. The *text history* with extracted *text units* of each text version builds the basis for *sentence histories*.
+11. The *text history* with extracted *text units* of each text version builds the basis for *sentence histories*.
 This is a perspective switch from the history of producing the text as a whole ("horizontal view"), to the history of producing a single sentence for all sentences in the text ("vertical view").
-11. In order to create sentence histories, THEtool analyses all *SPSFs*: new, modified, deleted, as well as unchanged *SPSFs*.
+12. In order to create sentence histories, THEtool analyses all *SPSFs*: new, modified, deleted, as well as unchanged *SPSFs*.
-12. Each *SPSF* identified as **new** gets a unique sentence ID and triggers a creation of a new *sentence history*.
+13. Each *SPSF* identified as **new** gets a unique sentence ID and triggers a creation of a new *sentence history*.
 The new *sentence history* has the ID of the new sentence.
-13. If an *SPSF* is modified in the subsequent text versions, its modified version is stored in its *sentence history*.
+14. If an *SPSF* is modified in the subsequent text versions, its modified version is stored in its *sentence history*.
-14. If an *SPSF* gets deleted at any point in time, this information is also stored in its *sentence history*.
+15. If an *SPSF* gets deleted at any point in time, this information is also stored in its *sentence history*.
-15. If an *SPSF* stays unchanged, this information is also stored in its *sentence history*.
+16. If an *SPSF* stays unchanged, this information is also stored in its *sentence history*.
-16. For each *SPSF* in a given *sentence history*, a sentence *TS* is detected.
+17. For each *SPSF* in a given *sentence history*, a sentence *TS* is detected.
 The *TS* is determined based on the content difference between two adjacent *SPSFs* in the *sentence history*.
-17. Each SPSF is also checked for its *sentencehood* degree according to five criteria: *mechanical completeness*, *conceptual completeness*, *syntacic completeness*, *mechanical correctness*, and *grammatical correctness*.
+18. Each SPSF is also checked for its *sentencehood* degree according to five criteria: *mechanical completeness*, *conceptual completeness*, *syntacic completeness*, *mechanical correctness*, and *grammatical correctness*.
+19. All the collected information on the *SPSF* is stored as an *SPSF* data structure.
+20. All versions of a given sentence (its *SPSFs*) are stored in its *sentence history*.
+There are as many *sentence histories* as sentences in the text produced in the given writing session.
+THEtool also outputs *sentence histories* for the deleted sentences.
 #### Projecting Transformation Layer on Sentence Layer
-18. ...
+19. The projection of *Transformation Layer* on *Sentence Layer* allows us to identify the *sentence production stage*.
+THEtool performs the projection for each *SPSF* in each *sentence history*.
+We distinguish between two productions stages of a sentence: *sentence initial draft* containing *pre-contextual operations* and *sentence revision draft* consisting of *contextual operations*.
+20. Each *sentence history* stores the information about the production stages of all SPSFs, as well as the sentence segment impacted by the transformation (collected already in a processing step 7).
+#### Projecting Burst Layer on Sentence Layer
+*under construction, planned for the next release*
+#### Burst Layer Generation
+*under construction*

 For supplementing the analysis with relevant linguistic annotations, we apply [spaCy](https://spacy.io), an open-source Python software library for advanced natural language processing.  spaCy offers a set of trained pipeline packages for multiple languages.
 We used four of them: ```en_core_web_md``` for processing English texts, ```de_core_news_md``` for German, ```fr_core_news_md``` for French, and ```el_core_news_md``` for Greek.